 Mike, Nitake’s father, says he witnessed a change in the strength of his daughter’s convictions.

 “It gave her direction.
-For a lot of young people, it’s difficult for them because they’re just not sure what they want to do or where they want to go or how they want to behave,” he says.
+For many young people, it’s difficult for them because they’re just not sure what they want to do, where they want to go, or how they want to behave,” he says.
 “But with Nicole, it painted a clear road for her to follow.”

 Meanwhile, Nitake’s basketball career blossomed.

-Never the fastest or strongest player as a kid, Nitake focused on her ability to shoot the ball — and make it — from long distances.
-That skill carried her up TMU’s all-time three-pointers list, where she ultimately finished second with 211 makes.
+Never the fastest or strongest player as a kid, Nitake focused on her ability to shoot and make the ball from long distances.
+That skill carried her up TMU’s all-time three-pointers list, ultimately finishing second with 211 makes.
 She remains first on the Mustangs’ career list for three-point percentage (43%), and she helped Master’s win the Golden State Athletic Conference tournament championship in 2015.

-Nitake treasures the relationships she formed on the team (she remains in contact with several former Mustangs, with a rendezvous scheduled in the near future).
+Nitake treasures the relationships she formed on the team (she remains in contact with several former Mustangs, with a rendezvous scheduled shortly).
 But her basketball regimen made for a whirlwind four years at TMU.

 As a biology major, Nitake balanced classes like organic chemistry with two- or three-hour practices, workouts, chapel and church attendance.

-She says the itinerary was grueling, but that it ultimately prepared her for UC San Diego, where she began her doctorate studies in 2016.
+She says the itinerary was grueling but ultimately prepared her for UC San Diego, where she began her doctorate studies in 2016.

-“Even though pharmacy school is the most academically challenging time in my life, Master’s was the most physically, mentally and spiritually challenging time,” she says.
+“Even though pharmacy school is the most academically challenging time in my life, Master’s was the most physically, mentally, and spiritually challenging,” she says.

 The juggling act forced Nitake to be efficient and, most importantly, to fully trust and rely on God.
 It was a lesson she’d need again.

 “At pharmacy school, I would get stressed.
-I would worry about an exam, or flunking out of school,” she says.
+I would worry about an exam or flunking out of school,” she says.
 “But ultimately, I knew that God was in control.
-So regardless of what happened, I knew that it was going to be OK.”
+So regardless of what happened, I knew it would be OK.”

 Nitake also received help from her classmates in “tight-knit” study groups, and she found support in a local church, a resource TMU’s staff had always emphasized.